Intrinsic definitions of "relative velocity" in general relativity: Preliminaries

-In general, we will say that a timelike world line $\beta $ is an \textit{observer}.
+In general, we will say that a timelike world line $\beta $ is an \textit{observer} (or a \textit{test particle}).
 Nevertheless, we will say that a future-pointing timelike unit vector $u$ in $T_{p}\mathcal{M}$ is an \textit{observer at $p$}, identifying it with its 4-velocity.

-The relative velocity of an observer with respect to another observer is completelly well defined only when these observers are at the same event: given two observers $u$ and $u^{\prime }$ at the same event $p$, there exists a unique vector $v\in u^{\bot }$ and a unique positive real number $\gamma $ such that
+The relative velocity of an observer (or a test particle) with respect to another observer is completely well defined only when these observers are at the same event: given two observers $u$ and $u^{\prime }$ at the same event $p$, there exists a unique vector $v\in u^{\bot }$ and a unique positive real number $\gamma $ such that

 As consequences, we have $0\realleq\Vert v\Vert <1$ and $\gamma :=-g\left( u^{\prime },u\right) =\frac{1}{\sqrt{1-\Vert v\Vert ^{2}}}$.
 We will say that $v$ is the \textit{relative velocity of }$u^{\prime }$\textit{\ observed by }$u$, and $\gamma $ is the \textit{gamma factor} corresponding to the velocity $\Vert v\Vert $.
 From (\ref{f1.uprima}), we have